OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-49.md

 “Edom will become a place of dread; all who pass by will be appalled and will scoff because of all its wounds.

 ## Jeremiah 49:18
-As Sodom and Gomorrah were overthrown, along with their neighboring towns,” says the Lord, “so no one will live there; no people will dwell in it.
+As Sodom and Gomorrah and their neighbouring towns were overthrown,” says the Lord, “so no one will reside there; no people will settle in it.

 ## Jeremiah 49:19
 “Like a lion coming up from the thickets of the Jordan to a rich pastureland, I will chase Edom from its land in an instant.
 Who is the chosen one I will appoint for this?
 Who is like me and who can summon me into court?
 And what shepherd can stand against me?”